Vizzuality/GFWAPI/README.md

 ```bash
     ./microservice develop
 ```
-When the microservice run,
+When the microservice runs

 When starting, the microservice makes a request to the api-gateway.
-In this way, the api-gateway refresh his configuration.Then, you can now access the microservice through the API gateway.
+The api-gateway refreshes its configuration.
+You can now access the microservice through the API gateway.

 ## Test
 To execute test, execute this command: